Three offers Pay As You Go bundles from £10/month or traditional Pay As You Go rates of 3p/minute, 2p/text and 1p/MB.

 For more information, please see our full comparison of Pay As You Go rates.

-If you’d like to buy a new handset directly from Three, there are currently about 50 handsets you can choose from on the Three website.
+If you’d like to buy a new handset directly from Three, there are currently about 40 handsets you’re able to choose from on their website.
+Prices start from about £40 for a new Pay As You Go handset.

-If you’d like to order a free Pay As You Go SIM card, you’ll need to provide your own handset to use with the service.
-This can either be your existing unlocked smartphone or you can buy a new SIM-free handset from a range of online retailers (our current recommendation is to buy a Moto G).
+If you order a free Pay As You Go SIM card from Three’s website, you’ll need to provide your own handset to use with the service.
+This can either be your existing unlocked smartphone or it can be a new SIM-free handset that you’ve purchased elsewhere from another retailer.

 If you’re providing your own handset to use on the Three network, you’ll need to make sure it’s at least 3G-compatible.
-It’s not possible to use a 2G-only handset on the Three network.
+It isn’t possible to use a 2G-only handset on Three’s network.

 3G & 4G Coverage

-In the UK, Three offers 97% population coverage on 3G and 4G.
+In the UK, Three offers 99.8% population coverage on its 4G network and 98.3% population coverage on its 3G network.

-Before joining Three’s Pay As You Go service, we strongly recommend checking the coverage in your area.
+Before joining Three’s Pay As You Go service, we’d strongly recommend checking the coverage in your area.
 You can do this by entering your postcode on Three’s online coverage map.

-Unfortunately, Three does not provide any 2G coverage.
+Unfortunately, Three doesn’t provide any 2G coverage.
 For this reason, if you’re using a 2G-only handset, you won’t be able to receive any coverage from Three.
-Instead, you should consider an alternative network that also provides 2G coverage.
-At present, our recommendation is ASDA Mobile (they charge 8p/minute and 4p/text, and have 99% population coverage from EE).
+You may also experience issues when using a Three SIM card in a dual-SIM smartphone.

 For more information about the coverage on different mobile networks, please see our in-depth guide to mobile phone coverage in the UK.